nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

     Use case ends.

 * 2b.
-Requested statistic is not available.
+Requested statistic is invalid.
   * 2b1.
 System indicates error, and prompts Foster Manager to request for a valid statistic.
   * 2b2.
 Foster Manager enters new command.